StoreDev/StoreLib/README.md

 await dcathandler.QueryDCATAsync("9wzdncrfj3tj");
 ```

-Once you have a product queried, and ensure it was found using `dcathandler.IsFound`, then you can fetch all appx, msixvcs, xvcs and eappxs for the listing using `GetPackagesForProductAsync();`
+Once you have a product queried, and ensure it was found using `dcathandler.IsFound`, then you can fetch all .appx, .eappx, .xvc and .msixvc packages respectively for the listing using `GetPackagesForProductAsync();`

 ### Example:
 Fetches and prints the FE3 download links for Netflix's app packages.